-For a multi-phase connection service, where the basic EG system includes a BESS, the BESS shall be balanced across all phases for BESS capacities greater than 5 kVA.
 Where a single-phase basic EG system with BESS either DC or AC coupled is connected on a three-phase connection service they shall be on same phase as the load it is intended to supply whilst also maintaining site load balance for all modes of operation (i.e., charging and generation).
+No matter the method used to mitigate the current phase unbalance on a site, the requirements of AS/NZS 3000 clause 3.4.1 shall be met.